 Now that we’ve talked your ear off about all that cPanel can do, let’s look at what features we specifically search for as we evaluate the best cPanel hosts:

 - Free cPanel license

 - One-click app installs

 - Free advertising credits and SSL certificates

-- Unlimited resources (domains, emails, site traffic, storage)
+- Unlimited resources (domains, emails, site traffic, disk space)

 That’s not to say that a host that doesn’t throw $250-worth of search engine marketing credits at you for signing up isn’t a solid, reputable option for web hosting with cPanel.
-These are just the features that, based on our experience, the majority of cPanel hosting customers are looking for or will benefit from.
+We’re always suckers for unmetered bandwidth, for instance, but you’ll quickly find which features and perks most resonate with you.

 Comparing cPanel Host Prices

 As you’re browsing our cPanel reviews and looking for a hosting solution, surely price is an influential factor on your mind.
 A cPanel license for a VPS will cost you about $20 per month, while a dedicated server cPanel account goes for about a $45 monthly rate.